 - Get an AC tune-up at the start of each season

 Air conditioning is a huge benefit during the dog days of summer.
-If your air conditioner is not keeping up with the heat, give Snowflake Air a call.
-We can check out your system and come up with solutions that will keep your family happy and comfortable.
-With Snowflake Air, you get excellent customer care, the best service, and same day visits.
-For Meridian heating and cooling, trust Snowflake Air to get the job done right.
+If your air conditioner is not keeping up with the heat, give Snowflake Air a call for AC repair and service in Kuna, ID and across Boise Metro.